Jul 29, 2024

 Breaches, like ransomware attacks, may include loss or damage of proprietary information and payouts of significant amounts of money.
 Expensive and lengthy litigation further impacts the growth and development of assets and branding.
 Product recalls, platform downtime, disruption of marketing timelines, or any number of other factors may also hinder growth and development.

 Yet, even in the event of a breach, all is not lost.
 Proper security practices can mitigate the size and scope of the breach and help repair damage quickly.
-A secrets manager with continuous monitoring and auditing allows an incident response team to identify the compromised credentials used during the breach and seamlessly rotate them out.
+A secrets manager with continuous monitoring and auditing allows an incident response team to identify the compromised credentials used during the breach and rotate them out.

 Beyond the Physical: Reputation Impact in the Wake of a Breach